Bunnell Street Arts Center’s “Alaska AIR”

 Bunnell Street Arts Center’s Artist in Residence (AIR) features Alaska, national and international artists for residencies of varying lengths, from one week to one month.
 Bunnell offers a 1000 square foot studio/gallery space and lodging in a private room with a private bath and living/kitchen area in a private apartment.

 Bunnell’s Artist in Residence program has evolved with support from Rasmuson Foundation, US Artists, Homer Foundation, ArtPlace America and the National Endowment for the Arts.
 Today, it is primarily supported by private donors, foundation grants, and application fees.

-1) Alaska AIR: This is a juried residency award that provides round-trip travel to Homer, a studio, lodging in a private bedroom and private bathroom in a shared apartment, and a stipend of $2000.
-Bunnell’s annual call for applications for the 2022 Alaska AIR program opens September 15 – November 15.
-Applications accepted through CaFE.
+Alaska Artist in Residence (AIR) is a juried residency award that provides round-trip travel to Homer, a studio, lodging in a private bedroom and private bathroom in a shared apartment, and a stipend of $2000.
+Bunnell’s next call for applications will be in 2022 for the 2023 year.

 Alaska AIR is Bunnell’s primary residency program.
 Other residency formats include:

 Artist-driven residency: provides studio space and lodging with revenue-generating partnership/collaboration with Bunnell to support the studio, lodging and administrative overhead of the residency.